1,000+ Opportunities

 removed by RO --> CAARO Update Issue #2026-03 (added 23-Mar-2026) March 23, 2026: Categorical Allocations and Audit Resolution Office (CAARO) Updates – twice monthly notifications of key reporting deadlines, applications for funding, annual audits, and any other topics related to programs administered by CAARO. removed by RO -->

-Based on current listing details, eligibility includes: Special education local plan areas (SELPAs) in California that support students in nonpublic, nonsectarian schools or licensed children's institutions with extraordinary costs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Special education local plan areas (SELPAs) in California that support students in nonpublic, nonsectarian schools or licensed children's institutions with extraordinary costs.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Special Education Extraordinary Cost Pool for NPS/LCI and Mental Health Services are due November 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.